aws-samples/aws-multi-region-bc-dr-workshop/lab-3-mr-prep/README.md

 <details>
 <summary>Learn more: AWS CloudFormation deployment options</summary>

 What you are about to do is quite likely the simplest way of deploying another CloudFormation stack.
 You will run a CLI (Command Line Interface) command to deploy the same CloudFormation template into a different region.
-Specfically, we will be telling CloudFormation to deploy into the us-east-1 region.
+Specifically, we will be instructing CloudFormation to deploy into the us-east-1 region.

 There are a number of different ways to achieve this, like using [AWS CloudFormation Stacksets](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/what-is-cfnstacksets.html) or using [AWS CodePipeline to trigger CloudFormation in a CI/CD pipeline](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/continuous-delivery-codepipeline.html).
 Both of these are a much more automated way of deploying into multiple regions, but for simplicity's sake, in this lab you will use the simplest method of using the CLI.
 </details>